-hbool_t start_log_on_open IN: whether the logging will begin as soon as the file is opened or created
+hbool_t start_on_access IN: whether the logging will begin as soon as the file is opened or created

 This function will set the logging parameters in a file access property list.

 The location parameter will be a simple file path/name but may be expanded to include URLs in the future.
 There will be no default file name, so the location parameter must specify a file name and not a directory.
 The default location for the log will be the current working directory.